 Eric: LinkedIn is really interesting right now.
 Especially since they got acquired, short posts are getting amazing traction.
 I’ve seen some of Neil’s short posts get 1 million to 2 million views.

 Neil: It’s true.
-As business owners, we often look at the things that are shiny like Google and Facebook, but it is important to look at sites that aren’t leading the pack, like LinkedIn.
+As business owners, we often look at the things that are shiny, like Google and Facebook, but it is important to look at sites that aren’t leading the pack, like LinkedIn.
 These are the sites that are fighting for your attention, so if you give them content, they are more likely to spread it and make it go viral, even if it isn’t that good.
 Look for channels that have your potential customers but might not be as popular.
-They will more flexible and possibly give you more visibility.
+They will be more flexible and possibly give you more visibility.